Where the investigations related to President Trump stand

 The document argues that there could be disastrous consequences for the Justice Department and the presidency if Mueller were to conclude that acts a president is legally permitted to take — such as firing an FBI director — could constitute obstruction of justice, just because someone concludes that there was corrupt intent.

 SO ...
 DID THE TRUMP CAMPAIGN COLLUDE WITH RUSSIA?

 There is no smoking gun when it comes to the question of Russia collusion.
 But the evidence so far shows a broad range of Trump associates had Russia-related contacts during the 2016 presidential campaign and transition period, and that several lied about the communication.

 There is also evidence that some people in the president’s orbit were discussing a possible email dump from WikiLeaks before it occurred.
 American intelligence agencies and Mueller have said Russia was the source of hacked material released by WikiLeaks during the campaign that was damaging to Clinton’s presidential effort.

 OTHER QUESTIONS TO CONSIDER:

 —WHAT ABOUT OBSTRUCTION OF JUSTICE?
 That is another unresolved question that Mueller is pursuing.
-Investigators have examined key episodes such as Trump’s firing of FBI Director James Comey and his fury over the recusal from the investigation by then-Attorney General Jeff Sessions.
+Investigators have examined key episodes such as Trump’s firing of former FBI Director James Comey and his fury over the recusal from the investigation of former Attorney General Jeff Sessions.